Welcome to the Unix-like Artifacts Collector documentation

 https://uac-test.blob.core.windows.net/uac-container/uac-output.log?sp=racwdl&st=2022-09-20T11:20:49Z&se=2022-09-21T19:20:49Z&spr=https&sv=2021-06-08&sr=c&sig=LmNQLedzYBXKSlGGGA0D6x1qSCek1OHELZDiD13BxKk%3D

-IBM Cloud Object Storage options
+IBM Cloud Object Storage Arguments

 --ibm-cos-url